sangwoopark-njit/sangwoopark-njit.github.io/index.md

   .red-banner {
    background-color: crimson;
    color: white;
-   padding: 20px; /* Increase the padding for more space */
+   padding: 20px 20px; /* Increase the padding for more space */
    text-align: center;
    display: flex; /* Use flexbox for vertical centering */
+   justify-content: center; /* Center vertically */
    align-items: center; /* Vertically center the content */
+   height: 100px; /* Adjust the height as needed */
    font-size: 20px; /* Adjust the font size as needed */ }